 Sanders has for decades been a vocal critic of U.S. trade liberalization efforts, which he says have boosted corporate profits at the expense of American workers and the environment.
 He seeks to curb the outsourcing of jobs and end tax benefits for companies that move operations abroad.

 - Sanders told CFR he opposes “unfettered free trade agreements” that he says pit American workers against low-wage foreign labor and lead to “massive job losses.”

 - He says trade agreements must include strong and enforceable provisions on labor standards, human rights, and environmental protection.
 He would also mandate provisions against currency manipulation in every trade deal.

 - He told CFR that “under no circumstance” would he rejoin Obama’s “disastrous” twelve-nation Asia-Pacific trade deal, the Trans-Pacific Partnership, from which Trump withdrew.
 He says doing so would be “a betrayal of American workers.”

-- He opposed the North American Free Trade Agreement (NAFTA), which he says has allowed firms to send U.S. jobs to Mexico, and argues that Trump’s renegotiated deal with Mexico and Canada, known as the U.S.-Mexico-Canada Agreement, won’t fix the problem.
+- He opposed the North American Free Trade Agreement (NAFTA) with Mexico and Canada, which he says has allowed firms to send U.S. jobs to Mexico, undercut labor rights, and depressed wages.

 - Sanders criticizes Trump’s “haphazard” tariffs on U.S. allies such as Canada and the European Union—a policy he calls a “disaster.”
 However, he says he would impose tariffs and other penalties on countries that illegally dump subsidized steel and aluminum on the U.S. market, including “China, Russia, South Korea, and Vietnam.”